 If all these conditions are met, the bra would be able to provide optimum support.
 Moreover, wearing the bra would not feel like a burden since it would not be too tight that you feel suffocated or too loose that it keeps moving around.
-Below we dive deeper into the correct fit of each part.
+Below I dive deeper into the correct fit of each part.

 What Are the Signs of an Ill-Fitting Bra?

-We have often heard that approximately 80% of women wear the wrong bra size.
+I have often heard that approximately 80% of women wear the wrong bra size.
 While recently there have been some concerns about the accuracy of this statistic, the percentage is still staggeringly high.

 To determine if you are one of these women, go through the checklist below and ask yourself if it applies to you: